-Through this work, the FRB found examples of progress and improvement, including increased self-reflection, efforts to engage differently with staff, positive interactions with members of the LCA teaching group and feedback from students in the LCA course, and efforts to support colleagues in their research and teaching at the School.
-The FRB also acknowledges the extent to which concerns as they have been raised are open to interpretation: they are not easily characterized in a black-and-white way as in or out of compliance with a particular policy, or within or outside of defined bounds of faculty conduct and community values, but rather are often read (quite) differently by different individuals.
+Through this work, the FRB found examples of progress and improvement, including increased self-reflection, efforts to engage differently with staff, positive interactions with members of the FIELD 3 and LCA teaching groups and feedback from students in the LCA course, and efforts to support colleagues in their research and teaching at the School.

-The FRB also discovered examples of activities and behaviors that cause continued concern, including the question of whether Professor Edelman's choice of outside activities-even those appropriately reported and disclosed-constitute a real or perceived risk to the School and reputational harm to the faculty, by association, and found some indications that his engagements with staff remain uneven (and altered when other faculty members were present).
+The FRB also discovered examples of activities and behaviors that cause continued concern, including whether Professor Edelman appropriately sought permission for and disclosed his outside activities and potential conflicts of interest, as well as the extent to which those activities constitute a real or perceived risk to the School and reputational harm to the faculty by association.
+Additionally, the FRB found some indications that his engagements with staff remain uneven and that his interactions with them changed when other faculty members were present.